ansys/pylumerical/doc/source/user_guide/session_management.rst

 | Ansys Lumerical INTERCONNECT™          | INTERCONNECT     |
 +----------------------------------------+------------------+

-Multiple sessions can also be created.
-Sessions may be for the same product.
+You can also create multiple sessions, even if they're for the same product.

 **Example**